As a violin teacher, one question I get very often is “Am I too old to learn the violin!?”

 Also, adults tend to learn with much more focus.

 When you tell a child to grab the bow in a certain way, they might do it for 30 seconds, but within no time they will find a sticker on the wall to distract them.

-Adults on the other hand, are very focused in their practice sessions.
+Adults, on the other hand, are very focused in their practice sessions.
 They get many basic postures way quicker than children.

 Also, children often rely on trial and error for many years.

-Adults on the other hand are better at analysing their own playing.
+Adults on the other hand are better at analyzing their own playing.
 They are aware of which mistakes are causing which sounds, so they learn faster by understanding why certain tones aren’t sounding the way they wanted to sound.